ennetech/consul-dns/README.md

 You can also use env variables, look in the config package

+6. Add your bind zone files under a "dns" folder in consul KV, remember to name the sub-keys in fqdn format (eg.: with the dot at the end)

 ## Modules description
 ### QUERY (3 scenarios)
 1. The tld is .consul